jame25/foo_artwork/README.md

    - **Example**: For `https://ice1.somafm.com/indiepop-128-aac` → create `https---ice1.somafm.com-indiepop-128-aac.png`
    - **Use Case**: Different logos for different streams on the same domain
    - **Help**: The matching filename without extension that must be created is displayed in the console when playback starts.
-   - **Using the logo with other readers**: The same file can be used to display the logo in other readers by adding for example the following Preferences>Display>Album Art (front cover)
+   - **Using the logo with other readers**: The same file can be used to display the logo in other readers by adding for example the following in Preferences>Display>Album Art (front cover)
 `C:\Users\name\Desktop\foobar2000\profile\foo_artwork_data\logos\$replace(%path%,$char(47),$char(45),$char(92),$char(45),$char(448),$char(45),$char(58),$char(45),$char(42),$char(140),$char(34),$char(39)$char(39),$char(60),$char(95),$char(62),$char(95),$char(63),$char(95)).*`

    **Domain-Only Matching** (Fallback Compatibility):